magnoliakaki/RGB/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GPL-3.0 license.
+See `LICENSE.txt` for more information.

 <!-- OTHER REPOS -->
 ## Thanks to